Juan8bits/higher_level_programming/0x00-python-hello_world/README.md

 ### [5.
 Print string](./5-print_string.py)
-* Complete this source code in order to print 3 times a string stored in the variable str, followed by its first 9 characters.
+* Complete a source code in order to print 3 times a string stored in the variable str, followed by its first 9 characters.

 ### [6.
 Play with strings](./6-concat.py)
-* Complete this source code to print Welcome to Holberton School!
+* Complete a source code to print Welcome to Holberton School!

 ### [7.
 Copy - Cut - Paste](./7-edges.py)
-* Complete this source code
+* Complete a source code

 ### [8.
 Create a new sentence](./8-concat_edges.py)
-* Complete this source code to print object-oriented programming with Python, followed by a new line.
+* Complete a source code to print object-oriented programming with Python, followed by a new line.

 ### [9.
 Easter Egg](./9-easter_egg.py)
-* Write a Python script that prints “The Zen of Python”, by TimPeters, followed by a new line.
+* Python script that prints “The Zen of Python”, by TimPeters, followed by a new line.

 ### [10.
 Linked list cycle](./10-check_cycle.c)